krystianAndrzejewski/regular_expression/README.md

 * [Usage](#usage)

 ## Description
-This project allows to process a simple regular expressions.
+This project allows to process simple regular expressions.
 An output from the analysis is a collection of group matches.
 For greedy regular expressions determenistic a finite automata is used (match groups algorithm based on the article https://www.labs.hpe.com/techreports/2012/HPL-2012-41R1.pdf).
 For lazy regular expressions a nondetermenistic finite automata performs the task.